-The Company is an incorporated company established under the laws of the Province of Ontario with its common shares ("shares") trading on the TSX Venture Exchange under the symbol ("RUM").

-The Company's sole investment is in Anderson's Liquor Inc. Humber owns 100% of Andersons Liquor Inc. ("Andersons") headquartered in Edmonton Alberta, which owns and operates private liquor stores in that province.
+OVERVIEW OF ROCKY MOUNTAIN LIQUOR INC The Company is incorporated under the laws of the Province of Ontario with its common shares ("shares") trading on the TSX Venture Exchange under the symbol ("RUM").
+The Company's sole investment is in Andersons Liquor Inc. Rocky Mountain Liquor Inc owns 100% of Anderson's Liquor Inc. ("Andersons") headquartered in Edmonton Alberta, which owns and operates private liquor stores in that province.
 Alberta is the only province in Canada that has a fully privatized retail distribution system for adult beverages.
 The product mix generally offered by Andersons at its retail stores includes beer, spirits, wine and ready to drink liquor products, as well as ancillary items such as juice, ice, mix and giftware.
 Andersons has focused on store operations while pursuing an active acquisition strategy to acquire additional stores within the Alberta market, focusing largely outside of the major urban centres.
 To date, Andersons has been successful in improving the performance of its acquisitions through effective integration with its existing operations.
+As of December 31, 2009 Andersons operated and owned 26 stores.
+On January 11, 2010, Andersons acquired a new store and in March 2010 acquired 2 additional stores increasing the number of stores in operation to 29.
+Number of Retail Liquor Stores